 A Needs Business

-Crowdfunding can be thought of, simply, as the process of pooling funds together to support a cause, creative project or even a product.
+Crowdfunding can be thought of, simply, as the process of pooling funds together to support a cause, creative project, or even a product.
 While this idea is not new it certainly has been scaled to fit current needs.
-It is, in fact, a “needs” business.
+It is, in fact, a βneedsβ business.
 The industry was born out of necessity following the 2008 economic collapse when heightened restrictions in the financial sector made traditional loan vehicles more difficult to obtain.

-Expanding the Scope to Business Sector
+Expanding the Scope to the Business Sector

-The relatively new and innovative models of crowdfunding and peer-to-peer lending have led to explosive growth over in the US over the last several years increasing the number of platforms, from 191 to 375.
+The relatively new and innovative models of crowdfunding and peer-to-peer lending have led to explosive growth in the US over the last several years increasing the number of platforms, from 191 to 375.
 Globally, the numbers are much higher.
 The marketplace has taken notice and many sites are now beginning their foray into business sectors.

 Mitigating Risk